-The Company performed evaluations of its contracts and determined the majority of its identified leases are operating leases.
-For the year ended December 31, 2023, the Company incurred \$25.9 million in operating lease costs which are included in operating expenses in the Consolidated Statements of Operations in relation to these operating leases.
-Of such lease costs, \$3.5 million was variable lease expense, which was not included in the measurement of the Company's operating ROU assets and lease liabilities.
-The variable rent expense is comprised primarily of the Company's proportionate share of operating expenses, property taxes, and insurance and is classified as lease expense due to the Company's election to not separate lease and non-lease components.
+The Company performed evaluations of its contracts and determined each of its identified leases are operating leases.
 For the year ended December 31, 2022, the Company incurred \$22.1 million in lease costs which are included in operating expenses in the Consolidated Statements of Operations in relation to these operating leases.
 Of such lease costs, \$3.2 million was variable lease expense, which was not included in the measurement of the Company's operating ROU assets and lease liabilities.
-The Company's finance leases are immaterial.
+The variable rent expense is comprised primarily of the Company's proportionate share of operating expenses, property taxes, and insurance and is classified as lease expense due to the Company's election to not separate lease and non-lease components.
+For the year ended December 31, 2021, the Company incurred \$20.7 million in lease costs which are included in operating expenses in the Consolidated Statements of Operations in relation to these operating leases.
+Of such lease costs, \$3.2 million was variable lease expense, which was not included in the measurement of the Company's operating ROU assets and lease liabilities.